esnet/netshell/README.md

 7. Follow the instructions in "NetShell Quickstart" above to load and run the base NetShell modules.

-8. To load the NetShell OpenDaylight bundle (at least until a feature is created for it):
+8. To load the NetShell OpenDaylight bundle:

         bundle:install mvn:mvn:net.es/netshell-odl/1.0-SNAPSHOT